How to apply

 We welcome applicants who are planning to defer their entry, and will consider your application equally alongside other applications up to the point of confirmation.

-Deferred entry is granted on the discretion of our admissions staff.
+Deferred entry is granted at the discretion of our admissions staff.
 Some Schools wish to ensure that you use your gap year constructively before they accept your deferral, so please contact the admissions staff for your chosen course before you apply.

 Deferred entry is normally granted for one year only and for two years at the maximum.
 Please also be aware that some English language test results, such as IELTS or TOEFL, are only valid for two years from the test date.